A dynamical system for prioritizing and coordinating motivations: Reduction to a planar limit cycle in the joint limit

 Since the entire annular region, $\mathring{\mathcal{X}} \setminus \{0 \}$, is a pre-compact, positive invariant set possessing no fixed points it follows from the Poincar\'e-Bendixson Theorem that its forward limit set consists of proper (non-zero period) periodic orbits.
-In particular, in the neighborhood of the excluded repeller at the origin, there must exist an isolated periodic orbit comprising the forward limit set for that entire (punctured) neighborhood. \end{proof}
+In particular, in the neighborhood of the excluded repeller at the origin, there must exist an isolated periodic orbit comprising the forward limit set for that entire (punctured) neighborhood.\footnote{Although some texts, e.g., \cite[Ch.
+7.0]{SS:94}, reserve the term ``limit cycle'' for isolated periodic orbits, the preponderant usage seems to favor that introduced in, e.g., \cite[Ch.
+10.6]{MH-SS-RD:04}, \cite[Ch.
+VII.1]{PH:64}, \cite[Ch.
+V.9]{CR:99}, requiring merely that a periodic orbit comprise the limit set for some disjoint set of initial conditions, as we show here.
+Conjecture \ref{conj:Floquet}, below, will advance numerical evidence to support our assumption hereafter that this periodic orbit is hyperbolic, in which case it must be isolated \cite[Ch.
+I.4.4]{CCC:78}, and hence qualifies unreservedly for the usage ``limit cycle.''} \end{proof}